Volume Nine, Number Three

 - Physicians’ NIW Lawsuit– As we reported in our December 2003 newsletter, we submitted a Motion for Summary Judgment in our lawsuit to invalidate portions of the Immigration Service’s restrictive regulations regarding National Interest Waivers for physicians on November 25, 2003.
 See

 On February 2, 2004, the government filed its opposition to our motion, and on February 23, we replied to the government’s opposition.
-All of these documents are online on our “Physicians” page at

 The case is scheduled to be heard by a Federal Judge on March 15.